+Figure 2.
+An equipped sword (in testing landscape).

 A few areas of the map are dangerous.
 Enemies will spawn when the player wanders too close to tombs which are scattered throughout the arena, as well as some enemies being present from the start of the game.
 The player will encounter many different kinds of enemies which all have unique behaviors and game mechanics which makes the game experience diverse and interesting.
 The enemies also has different amounts of health, but are all damaged the same way if they are hit by the player’s weapon or projectiles.